 Foster homes are the most invaluable resource for G.R.E.A.T. as those are the locations we rely on to place our rescued dogs while they are being treated and prepare them for their new forever homes.
 We desperately need safe, loving homes to provide comfort and confidence to our newly rescued Goldens!
+All fosters must have a fully fenced secure back yard with the fence being a minimum of four (4) feet in height.

 How long will I be required to foster a G.R.E.A.T. dog?